Christchurch Garden City Trust presents

 CERA Landcheck website, Avondale zoning:

-Over the next couple of years, most red zone, ghost houses I passed would be demolished by CERA.
-Pity nearby green zoners enduring dusty, grimy, demolition sites, dirty air, newly formed wasteland in CERA's red zone, allowing gawkers, vagrants, vandals, thieves, arsonists, taggers to harass.
+Over the next couple of years, most red-zone ruined-houses I passed would be demolished by CERA.
+Pity nearby green-zoners enduring dusty, grimy, demolition-sites & dirty air in the newly formed wastelands in CERA's red-zone which allowed gawkers, vagrants, vandals, thieves, arsonists & taggers to harass.

 22.02.12.
 Quake anniversary flowers in orange, plastic, road cone, Sharlick St / Avonside Dr. Avon River, raised stopbank, red zone Locksley Ave behind